Deep Spacecraft I Have Known

 a semiconducting thermocouple.
 The Seeback material used in

-the Voyager spacecraft is a doped Si-Ge semiconducting alloy-not crystaline
+the Voyager spacecraft is a doped Si-Ge semiconducting alloy

-silicon but amorphous silicon similar to that used in solar panels.
-Original
+silicon but amorphous silicon, similar to that used in solar panels.

-power output was about 400 watts.
-Think about it, that's equivalent to just ten
+The original power output was about 500 watts.
+Think about it.
+That's equivalent to just 8

 The Voyager mission was officially approved in